The button role should be used for clickable elements that trigger a response when activated by the user. On its own,

 Example 2: A toggle button

 In this snippet a native HTML button is converted to a toggle button using the aria-pressed attribute.
-Note that the tabindex attribute does not have to be used here because the
+Note that the tabindex attribute needs not to be used here because the

 <button> element is already focusable by default.
 When the button is activated, the